Chemical Engineering (MS)

 - September 1 for Spring enrollment

 An MS in Chemical Engineering typically requires two years to complete.
-The PhD typically requires an additional three years.

 The department's major research apparatuses include gas chromatographs; gas chromatograph-mass spectrometry; BET; differential scanning calorimetry and thermogravimetric analysis; FT-IR, HPLC, XRF, and heat release equipment; laser and light scattering equipment; pilot scale bubble cap and packed towers; extruders; biochemical reactors; sterilizers.
 In addition, students have access to the extensive library and computer facilities at the university and to external supercomputer facilities.